...

 All notices issued by the Legal Department are mailed to both parties.

-Yes, if an answer is timely filed, the Legal Department will mail a copy to the complainant.
+Yes, if an answer is timely filed, the Legal Department will provide a copy with the Notice of Hearing mailed.

 In-Person: 1700 W. Washington St., Ste.
 105, Phoenix, Arizona, 85007-2812